digint/btrbk/README.md

   * Flexible retention policy
   * Backups to multiple destinations
   * Transfer via ssh
-  * Resume backups (for removable and mobile devices)
+  * Robust recovery from interrupted backups (for removable and mobile devices, also see note below)
   * Archive to offline storage
   * Encrypted backups to non-btrfs storage
   * Wildcard subvolumes (useful for docker and lxc containers)